danbev/learning-ai/notes/llava.md

 "moved in the embedding dimension space" approprieately for it to understand that this is the top left, top right etc?
 I think that this might be a way of imaging what is happending.
-So each patch/token start with its own embedding which is a unique vector in the embedding space.
+So each patch/token starts with its own embedding which is a unique vector in the embedding space.
 Then the positional encoding is added to this vector and this will move the vector in the embedding space.
 During training the model learns to assign unique vectors to each position (the x y grid or patches).
 It can also